TWUSUPER makes it simple for employers

-- TWUSUPER has a history of delivering consistently strong investment performance over the long-term.
-Since the Balanced option was established, it has delivered an average annual return of 7.40%** (July 1988 through to 30 June 2018).
+- TWUSUPER has a history of delivering a solid investment performance over the long-term.
+The Balanced (MySuper) option has delivered an average annual return of 7.60%** in the 10 years to 31 October 2022.

 - We’re here to help – from providing super seminars at your workplace, to providing the tools and resources you need to manage your super obligations so you can get on with running your business.

 - And finally, but most importantly, we care.

 To find out how to make TWUSUPER your company’s default super fund, contact your account manager and discover what good service and help should be.